-The market needed a basic protocol fast enough to connect field sensors and actuators to their controllers.
+AS-Interface was born out of the need for a basic communication protocol fast enough to connect field sensors and actuators to their controllers.
 AS stands for “actuator-sensor,” and in 1990, a consortium of companies in Germany developed this interface.

 In 1991 they founded the AS-International Association, also known as the AS-Interface UK Expert Alliance.
 Members of this alliance, end-users and vendors alike, applied the technology and aspired to make it an international standard.
 The alliance also established a good relationship with another association, PROFIBUS International.
 In 1999, the AS-Interface won its standardization, designated EN50295/IEC 62026-2.

-You can learn more about AS-i from the AS-International Association official site.
+You can learn more about AS-Interface from the AS-International Association official site.
 You can also find an app that guides users in proper installation.

 - Low cost in comparison to similar protocols

 - Easy expansion if necessary

 - Simple installation

 AS-Interface gives you a standard master-slave network with cyclic polling.
 Moreover, as an open and independent bus system, it guarantees a seamless integration.

 All sensors and actuators connect to the control system using unshielded two-wire lines that provide both data transmission and energy.
 This system has a structure that breaks down into three levels.

 Interface 01: Sensors and actuators